 All our clients will have access to our suite tools that have been used to transfer knowledge among thousands of experts and leaders.
 These tools include our:

-A typical executive knowledge transfer project costs a $25,000 flat fee with no additional expenses.
+A typical executive knowledge transfer project starts at $30,000 flat fee with no additional expenses.

 All work is done remotely via virtual meetings with screen sharing.
 Requests for in-office time can be accommodated, but are rarely necessary or advantageous.